This section applies only to the authentication of IT users, like Developers and IT Administrators.

 As a consequence, all IT users logged in OutSystems will need to login again, now with their Active Directory credentials.

 Get or Customize an Authentication Provider

 If the authentication providers that are included by default with OutSystems don't fit your needs, you can always customize them.

 These providers are application modules that are included as part of the System Components application, and can be downloaded in the environment management console.
 Learn how to develop your authentication provider plugin.
 You can also check the OutSystems Forge for authentication providers made by the community.

-Since the authentication provider can compromise the security of your infrastructure, when downloading one from the Forge, you should validate its author and implementation of an authentication provider downloaded from Forge before using it.
+The authentication provider can compromise the security of your infrastructure.
+Always validate the author and implementation of an authentication provider downloaded from Forge before using it.